|

 to become a Eagle Scout until 1952, when the more generalized Nature (and later Environmental Science) Merit Badge was substituted.

-Frank Chapman himself wrote the bird identification sections for the first Boy Scout Handbooks.
+Frank Chapman himself wrote the bird identification sections for the first Scout Handbooks.

 Merit Badges